Blue-and-Blacks: History

-The Lapua movement ceased operations in the winter of 1932 and the need for a youth organization was soon recognized in IKL, and a ready-made organization for it existed.
+The Lapua Movement. ceased operations in the winter of 1932 and the need for a youth organization was soon recognized in IKL, and a ready-made organization for it existed.
 In January 1933, Blue-and-Blacks became affiliated with the IKL.
 At that time, the central management of the organization moved to Helsinki and was headed by Pastor Elias Simojoki.

 The Blue-and-Blacks and IKL had no official relationship.
 However, the local director of IKL had to be consulted when electing the head of the local Blue-and-Blacks chapter, and both organizations were headed by the same people, incl. two IKL MPs, Simojoki and Reino Ala-Kulju.

 According to the rules of the fall of 1933, the Blue-and-Blacks could be joined by any girl or boy who turned 10 years old.
 All Blue-and-Blacks wore a uniform organizational suit, a black blouse, and a blue tie.
 The blacks also used the Roman salute.
 Every 17-year-old Blue-and-Blacks could join IKL's local branch.
 The purpose of the organization was to create Greater Finland.
 In order to achieve this, measures had to be taken to awaken and strengthen the patriotic and Finnish national spirit among Finnish youth.
 The ideology was especially influenced by the Academic Karelia Society.
 According to the fascist Ajan Suunta magazine: "Greater Finland, whose border is far away and the people strong - that is the brave goal of the Blue-and-Blacks."
 In all their activities, the Blue-and-Blacks had to observe Christian moral discipline and order.

-Each Blu-and-black was strictly ordered to join the White Guard or its boys organisation to practice military discipline.
+Each Blue-and-black was strictly ordered to join the White Guard or its boys organisation to practice military discipline.
 The young people were also ordered to become familiar with march music and ideological literature.
-Compulsory marching songs had to be learned like "Luo Lippujen" (Horst-Wessel-Lied) before taking the oath.
+Compulsory marching songs had to be learned like "Luo Lippujen" before taking the oath.
 Recommended literature included the poetry of Aarno Karimo, the works of Sulo-Veikko Pekkola, the historical research of J. O. Hannula, the military memoirs of Paavo Talvela and biographies of Mussolini and Horst Wessel.

 The new youth organization immediately gained great popularity among school youth.
 There were seventy Blue-and-Blacks chapters in operation in 1935.
 There were about 5,500 members who took the oath, but according to Simojoki, its ideas were supported by tens of thousands of young people.
 The school board, for its part, banned organization uniforms even before the school began in the fall of 1933.